PeterCamilleri/mini_readline/README.md

 * The standard readline gem works poorly under Windows.
 <br>- The keypad arrow keys do not work.
-<br>- If the program attempts to send data to a subprocess, it breaks.
+<br>- If the program attempts to send data to a subprocess, readline breaks.
-* The code is so convoluted that it is difficult to fix or re-factor.
+* The source code is massive, monolithic, and difficult to fix or re-factor.
-* The code is just plain UGLY!
-With all we've learned about object oriented design, there just HAD to be a better way!
+* The original code registered nearly a 1000 code smells when I last checked it with reek.
+That is too many.
 * Finally, since this code will borrow a lot from the original, it is hoped that I will see the same bugs and fix them.
 Then perhaps it can be seen how the original code can also be fixed.
 In the long run, this is perhaps the most important goal.

-<br>The mini_readline gem is designed for use with MRI version 1.9.3 or later.
+The mini_readline gem is designed for use with MRI version 1.9.3 or later.

 ## Installation
 Add this line to your application's Gemfile:

 ```ruby